alexlogsdon/design-portfolio/README.md

 <br />

 ```
-My information design experience made me a generalist of communication in many mediums. 🌎
+My design experience made me a generalist of communication in many mediums. 🌎
-Words and pictures are my tools. 🎨 🖍
+Words and pictures are my tools... 🎨 🖍
 Projects as varied as museums, workbooks, and infographics are the final result. 🙌
 ```